como-hacer-segura-raspberry-pi

 sudo apt install fail2ban

-Fail2Ban protects against unauthorized access attempts by blocking IP addresses that exhibit suspicious behavior.
+Fail2Ban protects against unauthorized access attempts by blocking IP addresses that show suspicious behavior.

 If you access your Raspberry Pi remotely via SSH, it is essential to configure the service securely, or it can be a real security hole.